coq/coq/doc/sphinx/proofs/writing-proofs/proof-mode.rst

 user usually doesn't need to think about.
 See :ref:`existential-variables` and :ref:`this example <automatic-evar-resolution>`.

-Coq's kernel verifies the correctness of proof terms when it exits proof mode by checking that the proof term is :term:`well-typed` and that its type is the same as the theorem statement.
+Rocq's kernel verifies the correctness of proof terms when it exits proof mode by checking that the proof term is :term:`well-typed` and that its type is the same as the theorem statement.

 After a proof is completed, :cmd:`Print` `<theorem_name>` shows the proof term and its type.
-The type appears after the colon (`forall ...`), as for this theorem from Coq's standard library:
+The type appears after the colon (`forall ...`), as for this theorem from Rocq's standard library:

 .. coqtop:: all